Skip to main content

 Yes, if you can trace each payment through your normal records end to end.
 Stripe states that MPP acceptance can be enabled with PaymentIntents, that transactions appear in standard API and Dashboard views, and that settlement follows existing balance, currency, and payout mechanics.
 In practice, verify that authorization status, transaction ID, ledger entry, and settlement artifacts all resolve to the same transaction.

 The key unknown is how consistently these flows hold across markets and compliance contexts.
-The provided sources do not establish country-by-country legal treatment, exact KYC, KYB, and AML requirements, or independent cross-provider reliability and cost benchmarks between stablecoins and cards.
+Country-by-country legal treatment, exact KYC, KYB, and AML requirements, and independent cross-provider reliability and cost benchmarks between stablecoins and cards remain areas to verify for your specific markets.
 Treat multi-country rollout as staged validation, not as a solved template.

 Validate one microtransaction flow and one recurring flow with a complete evidence trail.
 Confirm that the request record, authorization response, transaction ID, required follow-up actions, ledger posting, and final settlement records reconcile cleanly.
 If repeated close cycles still require material manual correction, hold expansion until controls are tighter.